pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 For the purposes of determining memory cost, the amount of memory consumed by a program is 1 MiB plus the size of the program input.
-The program input can be grown or shrunk using the 'Alloc' and 'Free' instructions.
+The program input can be grown or shrunk using the 'Alloc' and 'Free' instructions, which are not defined in this SIP.
 The program output is not considered as that is handled by the bandwidth layer.
 The amount of memory consumed is multiplied by the expected execution time of the next instruction to determine the total space-time cost of running that instruction.
 The space-time cost which is set by the price table is then multiplied by the memory price to determine the final memory cost in siacoins of executing that instruction.
 The expected execution time of an instruction is an intentionally rough value which is fixed per instruction.
 The value is rough because there is no easy way to predict the exact amount of time it takes to execute an instruction, so instead we settle for getting the rough order of magnitude correct.
 All of these values will be known before executing an instruction, meaning the memory cost of an instruction can be computed prior to executing the instruction.

-The instruction cost of an instruction is computed by a fixed function which is custom to each instruction.
-That function is a pure function which has as inputs the inputs of the instruction plus some values from the pricing table.
-The output of the function is the cost in siacoins of running the instruction.
+An instruction's cost is computed by a fixed function which is custom to each instruction.
+The cost function has as inputs the inputs of the instruction plus some values from the host pricing table, along with some information about the contract.
+The output of the cost function is the cost in siacoins of running the instruction.
 All of the inputs to the function are known prior to executing the instruction, which means that the instruction cost of an instruction can be computed in advance of executing the instruction.

 Instantiating a program also has a cost.
 This is a flat cost set in the pricing table that gets added to the total execution cost of a program before any